7hekaka/newcytosim/doc/sim/report.md

- `fiber:force`           | Position of vertices and Forces acting on vertices `fiber:tension`         | Internal stress along fibers `fiber:energy`          | Fiber's elastic bending energy `fiber:confine_force`   | Position of vertices and Forces acting on vertices `fiber:confinement`     | Sum of force applied by fibers on their confinement Space `fiber:binder`          | Positions of bridging hands along each fiber `fiber:lattice`         | Total quantity on fiber's lattices
+ `fiber:force`           | Position of vertices and Forces acting on vertices `fiber:tension`         | Internal stress along fibers `fiber:energy`          | Fiber's elastic bending energy `fiber:confine_force`   | Position of vertices and confinement forces acting on vertices `fiber:confinement`     | Sum of force applied by fibers on their confinement Space `fiber:binder`          | Positions of bridging hands along each fiber `fiber:lattice`         | Total quantity on fiber's lattices